 Through interactive classroom activities and discussions, projects supporting inquiry-based learning, and opportunities to analyze real case studies and relevant interpretations of neuroscience in popular culture, the curriculum teaches students about neuroanatomy and neurotransmission, drugs and addiction, education and development, law and criminology, and well-being.
 The curriculum has been fully evaluated and tested in schools with demonstrated positive outcomes on students.

-The goal of the update Is to create a refreshed, functional, and flexible guide for teachers and students to engage with and find relevance in current issues in neuroscience and society.
-The update will convert the curriculum to a fully online format, provide more robust resources and background content for educators, and incorporate emerging topics in neuroscience and neurotechnology such as brain organoids, cognitive enhancement, and brain-machine interfaces.
-Any new or newly adapted activities will be tested with second-year high school students, and the design, structure, and updated content of the curriculum will be reviewed by a Teacher Advisory Board.
+The goal of the update was to create a refreshed, functional, and flexible guide for teachers and students to engage with and find relevance in current issues in neuroscience and society.
+The update converted the curriculum to a fully online format, provides more robust resources and background content for educators, and incorporates emerging topics in neuroscience and neurotechnology such as brain organoids, cognitive enhancement, and brain-machine interfaces.
+Any new or newly adapted activities were tested with second-year high school students, and the design, structure, and updated content of the curriculum were reviewed by a Teacher Advisory Board.

 The Franklin Institute will disseminate the curriculum through a variety of networks with an emphasis on reaching diverse and underrepresented communities of educators and students.
 The curriculum is, and will remain, a free resource on the Franklin Institute’s website available to all interested teachers and students.